HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

 {{ figure_markup(
   image="cmp-services.png",
-  caption="Most common CMP services.", description="Bar chart showing the most common CMP services.
-The CMP service CookieYes was found on 2.0% desktop and 2.1% mobile sites respectively, the Osano service on 1.4% and 1.4%, OneTrust on 1.2% and 0.9%, Cookiebot on 1.0% and 0.8%, Cookie Notice on 0.6% and 0.6%, iubenda on 0.5% and 0.5%, Complianz on 0.5% and 0.5%, Moove GDPR Consent on 0.4% and 0.4%, Quantcast Choice on 0.4% and 0.4%, and finally Borlabs Cookie was present on 0.2% and 0.3% sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=1774136411&format=interactive", height="412", sheets_gid="2107042211", sql_file="number_of_websites_using_each_cmp.sql"
+  caption="Most common Consent Management Platform (CMP) services.", description="Bar chart showing the most common CMP services.
+The CMP service CookieYes was found on 2.0% desktop and 2.1% mobile sites respectively, the Osano service on 1.4% and 1.4%, OneTrust on 1.2% and 0.9%, Cookiebot on 1.0% and 0.8%, Cookie Notice on 0.6% and 0.6%, iubenda on 0.5% and 0.5%, Complianz on 0.5% and 0.5%, Moove GDPR Consent on 0.4% and 0.4%, Quantcast Choice on 0.4% and 0.4%, and finally Borlabs Cookie was present on 0.2% and 0.3% sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRSnqWDZQ07x6NdnIix7JOfg5DqGcoTrrpwaKavCIvNFkIANncyMxahKaTYjLka3rsrcBmrRIURpnPo/pubchart?oid=1774136411&format=interactive", sheets_gid="2107042211", sql_file="number_of_websites_using_each_cmp.sql"
   )